Phil Ochs: Popular culture

+Singer Harry Chapin's song "The Parade's Still Passing By" from his 1976 album On the Road to Kingdom Come is dedicated to Ochs and is a response to his dissatisfaction with his lack of chart success and suicide.
+Author Jim Carroll's autobiography, The Basketball Diaries (1978), was dedicated in memory of Phil Ochs.

+Media professors Paul Levinson and Joshua Meyrowitz conducted a live "radio documentary" conversation about Ochs, "Life and Death of a 20th Century Troubadour," on WFDU Radio, 7 May 1977.

 Ochs is mentioned in the Stephen King novels The Tommyknockers (1987) and Hearts in Atlantis (1999).
 In the 2019 novel Revolutionaries by Joshua Furst, based on the life of Abbie Hoffman, Ochs appears as a character under his own name.

-Ochs is mentioned in David Bowie's 2013 song "(You Will) Set the World on Fire" on The Next Day album.

 Films

 Michael Korolenko directed the 1984 biographical film Chords of Fame, which featured Bill Burnett as Ochs.
 The film included interviews with people who had known Ochs, including Yippies Abbie Hoffman and Jerry Rubin, manager Harold Leventhal, and Mike Porco, the owner of Gerde's Folk City.
 Chords of Fame also included performances of Ochs songs by folk musicians who knew him, including Bob Gibson, Pete Seeger, Tom Paxton, Dave Van Ronk, and Eric Andersen.

 Filmmaker Ken Bowser directed the documentary film Phil Ochs: There but for Fortune, which premiered at the 2010 Woodstock Film Festival in Woodstock, New York.
 Its theatrical run began on January 5, 2011, at the IFC Theater in Greenwich Village, New York City, opening in cities around the US and Canada thereafter.
 The film features extensive archival footage of Ochs and many pivotal events from the 1960s civil rights and peace movements, as well as interviews with friends, family and colleagues who knew Ochs through music and politics.
 The PBS American Masters series opened its 2012 season with an edited version of the film.

 Experimental filmmaker Phil Solomon named his 2007 experimental film Rehearsals for Retirement after Ochs' 1969 song of the same name.

+In the 2011 film The Chicago 8 the role of Phil Ochs was played by the actor Steven Schub (lead singer of The Fenwicks and HaSkaLA.)